yagoestevez/documentify/README.md

 # documentify

-I made this technical documentation template for one of the projects required by the FreeCodeCamp curriculum.
+This is a template for technical documentation made with HTML, CSS and Javascript (React).
+It was build for one of the projects required by the FreeCodeCamp curriculum.

 I based the whole concept in a little React library I made for fun.